BraveGroup/DCD/README.md

 You can alse use the pre-trained data of [DGDE,gen data,WGM]().

-**Note:** There is an obvious variation of the performance for different runs as our baseline [MonoFlex]() says.
+**Note:** There is an obvious variation of the performance for different runs as our baseline [MonoFlex](https://github.com/zhangyp15/MonoFlex) says.
 Different training runs may get different results.

 ## Acknowlegment

-The code is maily base on [MonoFlex](https://github.com/zhangyp15/MonoFlex) and [DBPnP](https://github.com/Liumouliu/Deep_blind_PnP).
-Thanks for their gread work.
+The code is maily based on [MonoFlex](https://github.com/zhangyp15/MonoFlex) and [DBPnP](https://github.com/Liumouliu/Deep_blind_PnP).
+Thanks for their great work.